weilu/cb-helloblock/README.md

 #### Blocks.Transactions

-Returns a list of transaction summaries for each transaction in the block(s).
+Returns a array of transaction summaries for each transaction in the block(s).

 ``` javascript
 [